awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-sns-mw-register.md

    You can also restore options we've omitted from this example if you want to use them\.
 For example, you can save command output to an S3 bucket\.

-   For more information, see For more information, see [register\-task\-with\-maintenance\-window](https://docs.aws.amazon.com/cli/latest/reference/ssm/register-task-with-maintenance-window.html)\.
+   For more information, see [register\-task\-with\-maintenance\-window](https://docs.aws.amazon.com/cli/latest/reference/ssm/register-task-with-maintenance-window.html)\.

 1. Save the file\.

-1. In the directory on your local machine where you saved the file, run the following command:
+1. In the directory on your local machine where you saved the file, run the following command\.

    `aws ssm register-task-with-maintenance-window --cli-input-json file://RunCommandTask.json` **Important**
 Be sure to include `file://` before the file name\.
 It's required in this command\.

-   If successful, the command returns information similar to the following:
+   If successful, the command returns information similar to the following\.

    ```
    {